tuomastonteri-elfgroup/elfcloud-api/source/index.html.md

 ## set_payment_card_token

-> Example request to register a new corporate account
+> Example request to bind a Stripe payment card token to the newly created account

 ```json
 {